 Tip 2: Mention the qualities that you possess and can help you deliver in your new job position

 A flight attendant should be able to hold certain communications with the customers to ease their flights.
-He/ she should be calm pressure and stressed situations, confident, an arbitrator, conscientious and dedicated, have an Excellent attitude and communication skills, be good at multitasking and be observant and aware of the surroundings.
+He/ she should be calm, confident, an arbitrator, conscientious and dedicated, have an excellent attitude and communication skills, be good at multitasking, and be observant and aware of the surroundings.

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You Handle It?